-Applicants for our programs must be planning to attend an accredited college or university as full-time students.
+Applicants for our programs must be attending an accredited college or university as full-time students during the 2024-2025 academic year.
 All loans, scholarships, and grants are for students seeking their first undergraduate degree and are awarded for no more than five school years.
 No loans, scholarships, or grants are available for graduate-level studies.

 General Eligibility: Applicants must be under 24 years old.
 Applicants must have a parent eligible for MOAA membership or be children of active duty, Reserve, National Guard, or retired enlisted military personnel.
 If the applicant served in a uniformed service before completing college, his or her maximum age for eligibility will be increased by the number of years he or she so served, up to five years.
 Applicants must have a high school GPA of 3.0 or higher.
 Children attending U.S. military academies and academy prep schools are not eligible.
-If selected for any Educational Assistance program, the sponsoring parent must have a paid MOAA membership throughout the college years and, if applicable, until the loan is repaid.
-Male applicants must affirm they have registered or will register for the Selective Service (by accepting the terms at the end of the application).
+If selected for any Educational Assistance program, the sponsoring parent must have a paid MOAA membership (if parent is a military officer) throughout the college years and, if applicable, until the loan is repaid.
+Male applicants are encouraged to register for the Selective Service.

-Selection Criteria: We evaluate students based of their scholastic ability (1/3), extracurricular activities (1/3), and financial need (1/3).
+Selection Criteria: We evaluate students based of their scholastic ability, extracurricular activities, and financial need.
 The applicant provides this information in the online application.

-Process: We notify semifinalists in mid-March, and they must submit supporting documentation.
-We notify finalists in mid-May, and they must submit proof of MOAA membership as appropriate and a fully executed promissory note.
+Process: We notify semifinalists in the spring, and they must submit supporting documentation.
+We notify finalists in early summer, and they must submit proof of MOAA membership as appropriate and a fully executed promissory note.

 Interest-Free Loans: This is our main program.
 The interest-free loans are renewable annually for up to five years of full-time undergraduate study.
-The interest-free loan program currently provides a $7,000 loan per student each year.
 Students selected as loan recipients and their sponsoring parent must sign a promissory note before receiving funds.
 We disburse funds electronically in two increments: one-half in early August and one-half in mid-December.

 Designated Scholar Program: We consider all loan recipients for this program.
-Students chosen receive a $6,500 interest-free loan and a $500 grant named by the donor.
+Students chosen receive a $500 grant named by the donor.
 Students must correspond with the donor or their designee each fall.

 Senior Grants: We notify current loan recipients entering their final year in college of these grants in January of their junior year.
 Students who believe they are eligible for these grants and who do not receive an emailed link to the application should email firstname.lastname@example.org for additional information.
 Recipients of Senior Grants become ineligible for further Educational Assistance programs.
 The number of grants awarded varies from year to year.